 John Hovland is a director in the Bank of Montreal’s Corporate Real Estate department, responsible for information management with respect to the Bank’s global real estate portfolio and for the financial analysis of real estate transactions.

-During his time at the Bank, John has also served as the lead financial officer for the Corporate Real Estate group.
-Before joining the Bank, John worked as a litigation lawyer with a large Toronto law firm, specializing in competition law, insolvency and auditors’ liability issues.
+During his time at the Bank, Hovland has also served as the lead financial officer for the Corporate Real Estate group.
+Before joining the Bank, Hovland worked as a litigation lawyer with a large Toronto law firm, specializing in competition law, insolvency and auditors’ liability issues.

-John has been a Fellow of the Royal Canadian Geographical Society since 2011 and serves on the Society’s Finance Committee and on the management board of Canadian Geographic Enterprises.
+Hovland has been a Fellow of The Royal Canadian Geographical Society since 2011 and serves on the Society’s Finance Committee and on the management board of Canadian Geographic Enterprises.
 He has worked extensively with several other volunteer organizations in the past.

 Governor Claire Kennedy

 Claire Kennedy is a partner of Bennett Jones LLP in Toronto and a professional engineer.
-Claire was law clerk to the late Honorable Mr. Justice Charles D. Gonthier of the Supreme Court of Canada.
+Kennedy was law clerk to the late Honourable Mr. Justice Charles D. Gonthier of the Supreme Court of Canada.

 Kennedy serves on the University of Toronto’s Governing Council and is a member of the Dean’s Advisory Committee at Rotman.
-She is Past President of the Engineering Alumni Association at UT.
+She is Past President of the Engineering Alumni Association at U of T.